arm-developer-tools/windowsperf/README.md

 # Building WindowsPerf project

 Currently WindowsPerf is targeted for Windows on Arm devices.
-Both, user space `wperf` application and Kernel-mode driver `wperf-driver` are `ARM64` binaries.
-Due to current toolchain limitations WindowsPerf can be build using cross-compiling (`x64` host and `ARM64` target).
+Both, user space `wperf` application and Kernel-mode driver `wperf-driver` are `ARM64EC` and `ARM64` binaries respectively.

-Currently both projects `wperf` and `wperf-driver` in WindowsPerf solution are configured for cross compilarion only.
+Currently both projects `wperf` and `wperf-driver` in WindowsPerf solution are configured for cross compilation.
+You can build WindowsPerf natively on `ARM64` machines but please note that native compilation may be still wobbly due to constant improvements to WDK Kit.

+Please build `wperf` application with `ARM64EC` configuration as it's requiring DIA SDK support which is not available in `ARM64` mode.

 ## Project requirements